 Everyone knows that Chili’s loaded baked potato soup is the best, loaded with bits of cheddar and bacon in every bite of that creamy baked potato base!
 Here’s how to reproduce that scrumptious flavor in your own home, so you can go back for seconds (or thirds) if you want to!

-This is also the perfect recipe if you happen to have leftover baked potato.
+This is also the perfect recipe if you happen to have any leftover baked potatoes.
 Now, the type of potato is going to determine the texture of the finished soup, so keep that in mind if you are a “texture” person.

 2 medium potatoes, baked